-2. Give an outline structure for your thesis in the form of a provisional detailed table of contents page.

-3. Are you satisfied with the progress of your work?
-If not can you identify how you may improve matters?

-4. Finally, complete a revised Gantt Chart covering the period from the start of your project up to thesis submission.
-Show all necessary tasks with their approximate dates.
-Indicate those tasks and milestones already completed.

-Your signature: Your supervisor's signature:
+2. Give an outline structure for your th contents page. esis in the form of a provisional detailed table of 3.
+Are you satisfied with the progress of matters? your work?
+If not can you identify how you may improve 4.
+Finally, complete a revised Gantt Chathesis submission.
+Show all necessa tasks and milestones already comple art covering the period from the start of your project up to ry tasks with their approximate dates.
+Indicate those ted. signature: Your supervisor's signature: Date Date: -110-

-Date: Date:

--100-

-DEPARTMENT OF MATERIALS 26.6 Appendix VI: Application for Conference/Travel/Skills-training Funds
+DEPARTMENT OF MATERIALS

+26.6 Appendix VI: Application for Conference/Travel/Skills-training Funds

 The Department has a policy of seeking to support each graduate student to attend a conference approved by their supervisor, during the course of their studies.
 Students are expected to seek support from other sources as well as approaching the Department.
-Please use this form when applying for funds, indicating in section 4 other sources you have approached.
+When applying for funds please use the Word version of this form that is available via the CANVAS VLE Portal (www.canvas.ox.ac.uk), indicating in section 4 other sources you have approached.
 When you have completed sections 1-5, ask your supervisor to complete section 6 and sign it.
-The completed form should be sent by email to the Materials Graduate Studies Office at graduate.studies@materials.ox.ac.uk.
+At least four weeks before the intended expenditure the completed form should be sent by email to the Materials Graduate Studies Office graduate.studies@materials.ox.ac.uk.

 1. Your details: 2.
 Conference/Other Details:

 Name: Title:

 Research Group:

 College:

 Sponsor :

 Year started: Date:

 if applicable Location:

 3. Cost: 4.
 Sources approached: (please tick)

 Please indicate in each case the sum

 Registration: requested and granted

 Travel: Sponsor:

 Subsistence: College:

-Other: University.
+Other: University:

-Total: $\square$ Other:
+Total: Other:

-Any special feature: $\diamond$ Total:
+Any special feature: Total:

 5. Request to Department

-Sum requested this time: Sums Sums previously granted:
+Sum requested this time: Sums previously granted:

-(give ve date)
+(give date)

-6. Statement of support by supervisor and signature of supervisor
+6. Statement of support by supervisor and signatu ure of f supervisor

 Materials Graduate Studies Office use only

 Amount granted

 Notes/special conditions

 Approval by DGS

-Signed Date